Uniform Accountancy Act and the Role of NASBA and AICPA

-A CPA who wants practice privileges outside of his or her own state should be careful to evaluate the standards of the state in question by consulting with the respective Board of Accountancy.
+A CPA who wants practice privileges outside of their own state should be careful to evaluate the standards of the state in question by consulting with the respective Board of Accountancy.
 Mobility is typically available only when a place of primary residence or employment is located in a state other than the one that granted licensure.
 The Regulations vary among jurisdictions and some still require registration and fees from out-of-state CPAs.

 Peer Review – Peer review requirements are promoted by the AICPA as a means of maintaining and improving quality accounting and auditing services.
 A peer review of the work performed by firms providing attestation services is required every 3 years.

-CPA Firm Names – In late 2010, the AICPA/NASBA Uniform Accountancy Act Committee proposed UAA changes related to criteria for CPA firm names and the addition of definitions for the terms “network” and “network firm”.
+CPA Firm Names – The AICPA/NASBA Uniform Accountancy Act Committee proposed UAA changes related to criteria for CPA firm names and the addition of definitions for the terms “network” and “network firm”.
 The changes are aimed at providing language to provide guidance to state boards of accountancy and firms regarding acceptable CPA firm name configurations so as to protect the public from names which may misleading by suggesting all accountants with a firm are indeed CPAs.
 To date, a decision has not been announced.